ankasendo/Pokemon-Trainer-Club/README.md

 The goal of this project is to get Pokemon Fans together, to promote Pokemon culture and most importantly to have fun!
 Pokémon Club is a local club for children age 7 and up.
 Pokémon Trainer Club membership can help you manage your Pokemon.com profile, play the Pokémon Trading Card every week, and much more!

-Pokemon Trainer Cub a website made solely with HTML and CSS.
+Pokemon Trainer Cub is a website made solely with HTML and CSS.
 The Website has been built to be fully responsive across all devices.

 ![logo]